-Health Policy Score: 7 In March 2010, Congress enacted the Patient Protection and Affordable Care Act (ACA).
+Health Policy Score: 6 In March 2010, Congress enacted the Patient Protection and Affordable Care Act (ACA).
 The main goals of the legislation were to lower costs in the health care sector and extend health care coverage to more people.
 The design of the ACA is essentially to fill gaps in the patchwork of financing arrangements that are embodied in the existing health care system.
 Specifically, it provides a mandate for employers of a given size to provide coverage for employees; it requires individuals not otherwise covered to obtain coverage, providing subsidies for individuals who otherwise could not afford coverage; it expands the state-administered Medicaid program for low-income citizens, raising the income ceiling for eligibility; it requires health insurers to extend coverage of an insured family's children through the age of 25; and it prohibits insurers from denying coverage on the basis of pre-existing medical conditions.

-Health care reform was a highly controversial topic before and during the policy's passage, and remains a contested political issue.
-Republicans in the House have voted well over 50 times to repeal "Obamacare."
-Public opinion has been fairly evenly divided on approval versus disapproval of the bill.
-Some state governments headed by Republican governors have so far declined to provide the expanded Medicaid coverage to low-income families, even though the federal government would pay 90% of the cost.
-The Supreme Court has upheld the ACA against two potentially catastrophic challenges, rendering in one case a 5-4 decision validating the law's individual mandate to obtain insurance.
+Health care reform has been highly controversial and partisan, both before and after its enactment.
+Republicans have consistently vowed to repeal and replace Obamacare, while offering no specific plans for the replacement.
+Some state governments headed by Republican governors have declined to provide the expanded Medicaid coverage to low-income families, even though the federal government would pay 90% of the cost.
+The Supreme Court narrowly upheld the ACA against two potentially catastrophic challenges.

-As of 2015, the program's results continue to provoke controversy.
-An April 2015 Urban Institute analysis indicated that the share of adults aged 18 to 64 without health coverage declined from 18.1% in 2013 to 10.1% in 2015.
-The number of uninsured adults fell by 15 million between September 2013 and March 2015, a decline of 42.5%.
+As of 2016, the program's results continue to provoke controversy.
+An April 2015 Urban Institute analysis indicated that the share of adults aged 18 to 64 without health coverage declined from 18.1% in 2013 to 10% in 2016.
 At the same time, growth in health care spending fell from 9.9% in 2008 to 6.8% in 2015.
 However, the numbers enrolled through the ACA's federal and state marketplaces declined during 2015.
+The departure of several insurance companies from ACA healthcare exchanges along with sharp increases in some premiums in 2016 indicated the need for restructuring and reform under the incoming administration.